EthanLin-TWer/frontend-nanodegree-mobile-portfolio/README.md

 |                               | uglify | | | ✅ | |
 |                               | compress | ✅ | ✅ | ✅ | ✅ |

 Cache optimization seems pretty much out of my scope as the content is hosted in Github Pages and there's nothing I can do about it.
-But the score still hits 90+ with all those optimization I've done and listed above.
+But the score still hits 90+ with all those optimization that have been done and listed above.

 ![page-speed-result-desktop](./screenshots/pagespeed/desktop.png)